 Having come through the Academy for New Musical Theatre’s Core Curriculum program together Jan, Julie and Gabi decided to embark on the journey of Full Length Curriculum together, where they wrote an entire draft of a new musical from September to April (yes, that’s 9 months, people).
-Using a kernel of an idea that Julie had 2 years earlier, they wrote and rewrote and rewrote and… you get the idea all the way up until it’s first draft presentation.
+Working off an idea that Julie had in 2010 earlier, they wrote and rewrote and rewrote and… you get the idea all the way up until it’s first draft presentation.
 Here’s how the rest went down:

 6/1/13 – Presented their first staged reading, directed by Leslie Stevens, of the first draft of “City of Light” to 100+ people at ANMT in North Hollywood, CA. Received critique by three music theater professionals (Elise Dewsberry, Scott, Guy, Jake Anthony)